 Where can I eat on campus?

 Dining at Duquesne offers students an extensive selections of eateries on campus.
 In the Duquesne Union, students can find Options Food Court on the 5th Floor where they serve wraps, fresh deli sandwiches, hot onion rings and fries.
-On the 1st Floor of the Union is The Off Ramp, or "Framp," another favorite place to relax, watch television, eat pizza, made-to-order sandwiches or fresh salads.
+On the 1st Floor of the Union is The Incline, another favorite place to relax, watch television, eat pizza, made-to-order sandwiches or fresh salads.
 However, by far most heavily visited cafeteria is the Fr.
 Sean Hogan Dining Center on the 2nd Floor of Towers Living Learning Center.
 Here students take advantage of the all-you-can-eat buffet cooking and desserts.
 Other on-campus dining centers include the Red Ring Restaurant and several convenient store locations.
 With all the options spread across campus, no student ever goes hungry at Duquesne!

 What ecumenical and interfaith opportunities are available?